maksonss4/banco-com-classes-js/README.md

 }
 ```

-- E retorne a mensagem:
+- E retorna a mensagem:

 ```javascript
 {